 One way to increase diversity in nursing is to lower the burden of attaining a nursing degree.
-Earmarking scholarship funds for minority communities including Native American, Asian, Alaska Native, and African American nursing students is key to fostering diversity in nursing.
+Earmarking scholarship funds for minority communities, including African American, Alaska Native, Asian, and Native American nursing students is key to fostering diversity in nursing.

-“Diversity is critical as it brings a number of culture and belief systems together that enable us to collaborate and capitalize on our strengths and increase awareness of our patient needs and the needs of our communities, which in turns helps to improve patient outcomes,” says Melissa Burdi, DNP, dean and vice president for the School of Nursing at Purdue University Global.
+“Diversity is critical, as it brings a number of cultural and belief systems together that enable us to collaborate and capitalize on our strengths.
+It also increases awareness of our patient needs and the needs of our communities, which in turn helps to improve patient outcomes,” says Melissa Burdi, DNP, dean and vice president for the School of Nursing at Purdue University Global.

 Here are 12 nursing school scholarships for minorities to gain entry into higher education.

 Scholarships for Minority Nursing Students